somerandomEthan/AMLS_22-23_SN22081179/README.md

 &emsp; -- solve_B2_EfficientNet_Cropping()

-Without commenting anything, all tasks will be run one by one.
+Without commenting anything, all tasks will be run one by one when you run "main.py".
+Please remember to change the working dirctory to the loacation of the folder "AMLS_22-23_SN22081179".